rtcwmp-com/rtcwPro/README.md

 # RtcwPro

-Return to Castle Wolfenstein Mod - based on OSPx/xMod with additions from Enemy Territory, ETPub, ioRtcw, and other Q3 mods
+Return to Castle Wolfenstein Mod - based on OSPx/xMod with additions from Enemy Territory, RtcwPub, ETPub, ioRtcw, and other Q3 mods

 Main objective: create a competition mod similar to OSP with updates for tournaments and pugs

 Main features added that are not in OSP:
+ - corrected head hitboxes (RtcwPub port)
+ - faster PK3 downloads (ioRtcw port)
  - unlag antilag
  - antiwarp
  - player HUD names during spectating